open-telemetry/opentelemetry-java-contrib/RELEASING.md

 * Memory leaks
 * Deadlocks

+Before making the release:

-Merge PR(s) containing the desired patches to the release branch.
+* Merge PR(s) containing the desired patches to the release branch
+* Merge a PR to the release branch updating the `CHANGELOG.md`

 Open the [Patch release workflow](https://github.com/open-telemetry/opentelemetry-java-contrib/actions/workflows/patch-release-build.yml).